Will Earth Really Become Uninhabitable? A Supercomputer’s Warning, and What We Can Still Save

 Faced with rising panic, scientists have begun considering something once unthinkable: geoengineering.

-It sounds like sci-fi…because it is.
-We’re talking about planetary-scale climate manipulation.
-And while the models say some of these could work, the side effects are largely unknown.
+It sounds a bit like sci-fi…because it sort of is.
+We’re talking about planetary-scale climate manipulation, and while the models say some of these could work, the side effects are obviously unknown, and nothing good comes from plowing ahead without thinking things through.

 The Billionaire Escape Plan